mobiliabrus/tourbook/docs/3-tour.md

 In the dead of night, I was awakened by sounds emanating from the courtyard.
 Switching on the light, I discovered a group of large crabs scuttling about.

+In retrospect, I wonder what compelled me to traverse half of Koh Tao, from one beach on one side of the mountain to another shore on the opposite side.
+Even with the risk of getting lost in the dark, I had to seek assistance from a local shopkeeper.
+They sent a motorcycle to fetch me, yet the steep downhill descent filled me with such trepidation that I chose to walk instead.
+Upon reaching my destination, I discovered that the hotel provided transportation services.
+So, what was the purpose of this arduous journey?
+Was it for the sake of a breathtaking vista or the hope that some goddess might suddenly appear amidst these surroundings?

 ## BANGKOK ²

 <a-hotel name="48 ville" date="2014-11-2" nights="1"></a-hotel>